Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 Many wholesalers, retailers and manufacturers like Meesho for one thing:

 It doesn’t have a commission rate.
-This is in stark contrast to Amazon, who take up to a 20% cut, but also offer a better-rounded package.
+This is in stark contrast to Amazon, which takes up to a 20% cut, however, Amazon also offers a better-rounded package.

 See Meesho’s pros and cons below: